RoadVirusHN/RoadVirusHN/README.md

                 I'm a Fullstack web developer wannabie.🧑‍💻
             </li>
             <li>
-                My goal is the innovations✨ about WEB and AI.
+                My goal is bringing the innovations✨ about WEB and AI.
             </li>
             <li>
                 I'm passionate about learning new techs.❤️‍🔥